emacs-mirror/emacs/mps/manual/source/topic/location.rst

     calls to :c:func:`mps_ld_add` on ``ld`` since the last call to :c:func:`mps_ld_reset`, then :c:func:`mps_ld_isstale` will return
-    false. :c:func:`mps_ld_isstale` may return any value in other circumstances (but will strive to return false if the objects encapsulated in the location dependency have not moved).
+    false. :c:func:`mps_ld_isstale` may return any value in other circumstances (but will strive to return false if the blocks encapsulated in the location dependency have not moved).

     .. note::